tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 official vote promise agreement they made via a transaction.

 The judging party, for every player's vote, will check that it respects the rules, and will then check that it respects vote promises that have been registered via previous transaction.
-To summarise, a voting round goes through the following steps, in order:
+To summarize, a voting round goes through the following steps, in order:

 1. Check for scheduled transaction completeness, as for any round.